-To keep planetary warming well below 2°C as outlined by the Intergovernmental Panel on Climate Change, and to meet the goals of the Paris Agreement, conserving farmland, increasing the amount of carbon sequestered, and reducing agricultural greenhouse gas, or GHG, emissions are essential to mitigate climate change and increase climate resiliency.
+For America’s farmers, climate change is a daily reality.
+The climate crisis threatens farmers’ ability to nourish a growing human population while protecting our nation’s air, water, soil, and biodiversity.
+To keep planetary warming well below 2°C as outlined by the Intergovernmental Panel on Climate Change (IPCC), and to meet the goals of the Paris Agreement, conserving farmland, increasing the amount of carbon sequestered, and reducing agricultural greenhouse gas (GHG), emissions are essential to mitigate climate change and increase climate resiliency.

 According to the latest U.S. Greenhouse Gas Inventory, agriculture is responsible for approximately 10% of U.S. emissions.
 The majority of these emissions are due to either nitrogen emissions from synthetic fertilizer application or methane emissions from animal agriculture.
 AFT is tackling both of these issues through various projects (see below), as well as exploring ways to build stable carbon in soils, which removes carbon from the atmosphere.

 AFT supports farmers in adopting soil health practices that increase the amount of carbon sequestered in their soils, taking action to reduce GHG emissions, permanently protecting their farmland with a conservation easement, and hosting Smart Solar systems.
 The good news is that the systems of practices that reduce net GHG emissions also improve farmers’ bottom lines and build on-farm resilience to extreme weather while providing many ecosystem services, or co-benefits, for society.
 This includes water quality and quantity, biodiversity, and increased climate adaptation and resilience.

 Bottom line?
 At AFT, we believe farmers and ranchers have been, and will continue to be, an essential part of the climate solution.